417 S 6th Street, Boise, ID 83702

 - Support groups, empowerment classes, and self-defense classes.

-- Emergency assistance with food, shelter, clothing, transportation, and diapers.
+- Emergency assistance with food, shelter, clothing, transportation, basic necessities, and diapers.

-- Information and referrals to community services including financial literacy classes, employment assistance, job training, food stamps, food banks, crime victims’ compensation, and other public assistance programs.
+- Information and referrals to community resources, including referrals to financial literacy classes, employment assistance, job training, food stamps, food banks, crime victims’ compensation, and other public assistance programs.

 Housing partners together provides one safe, private, and supportive setting for people in crisis.
 By locating many community resources in one place, the Center helps people find hope, healing, and justice through a single door.